golfmanager/api_v1/README.md

 | paymentMethod  | string   | no       | The method used to pay for the reservations         |

 If paymentMethod is present, it will be used to pay for all the reservations.
-If it isn't, only reservations that don't require payment can be confirmed, otherwise the API will throw an error.
+If it isn't, only reservations that don't require payment will be confirmed, otherwise the API will throw an error.
+In order to confirm reservations with price zero, the payment method must be omitted.
 A payment method with that name must already exist in the database or the API will throw an error.

 Example: